 Download The Full ReportClick Here

-The Business Roundtable, an association of CEOs of America’s leading companies, published a new statement on corporate responsibility in August 2019.
-The statement identifies five important corporate stakeholders: customers, employees, suppliers, communities and shareholders.
-This report highlights four key types of executive policy that drive value creation for stakeholders: profitability vs. growth decisions, mergers & acquisitions policy, return of cash to shareholders, and insider stock ownership.
+The onset of the COVID-19 pandemic wreaked havoc on many commercial markets, leaving corporations to reassess strategies and priorities.
+In times of uncertainty, business leaders and investors are well served to remember management practices that have created value and withstood the test of time.
+This report highlights four types of executive policy that drive value creation: profitability vs. growth decisions, mergers & acquisitions policy, return of cash to shareholders, and insider stock ownership.
 In it, we demonstrate empirically those practices that increase corporate value over time, thereby rewarding shareholders, employees, and other stakeholders.
 These practices also form a scorecard by which stakeholders can evaluate whether or not management is undertaking actions likely to increase corporate prosperity.
 Research findings include:

 - Profitability lays the foundation for financial and operational flexibility and stakeholder return.
 Highly profitable firms persistently outperform their peers.
 Both the level and the trend in profitability matter, and even small profit margin improvements are treated positively by the market.